Chouffy/python_libratone_zipp/README.md

     * [x] Create a Command Line Interface - CLI client
     * [x] Publish on PyPi
     * [x] Handle exit properly - but need max _KEEPALIVE_CHECK_PERIOD seconds to exit
+    * [ ] Make the module usable with multiple speaker
     * [ ] Use discovery method instead of fixed IP
     * [ ] Make the module compatible with async from Home Assistant
 * Playback status with Spotify & Radio